J. Carrol Naish: Career

-He often played villains from gangsters in numerous Paramount pictures to mad scientists, such as Dr. Daka in the Batman film serial.
+He often played villains, from gangsters in numerous Paramount pictures to mad scientists, such as Dr. Daka in Columbia's Batman serial.
+In this screen adaptation of the comic book, Naish was originally cast as The Joker, but was recast as a Japanese supervillain suitable to the patriotic wartime plotline.

 In the 1940s Naish was a supporting character in a number of horror films.
 He played Boris Karloff's assistant in House of Frankenstein (1944).

-Of Irish descent, he rarely played an Irishman, explaining, "When the part of an Irishman comes along, nobody ever thinks of me."
-He portrayed numerous other ethnicities including Southern European (especially Italian), Eastern European, Latin American, Native American, Middle Eastern, South Asian, East Asian, Pacific Islander—even African American, which earned him the moniker "Hollywood's one-man U.N."

-On radio, Naish starred as Luigi Basco on the popular CBS program Life with Luigi (1948–1953).
+On radio, Naish starred as Luigi Basco on the CBS program Life with Luigi (1948–1953).
 Luigi's popularity resulted in a CBS television series of the same name, with Naish reprising his role.

 In 1955, Naish originated the role of Alfieri in the one-act, verse version of Arthur Miller's A View from the Bridge on Broadway, also starring Van Heflin and Eileen Heckart.

 In 1957–1958, Naish played the lead role in the television series The New Adventures of Charlie Chan.
-Speaking in 2023, co-star James Hong said Naish held "a deep prejudice" and in a racist outburst had him fired from the series just because Hong had missed a single line.
+Speaking in 2023, co-star James Hong said Naish had him fired from the series just because Hong had missed a single line, and accused Naish of having held "a deep prejudice".

-In 1971, he appeared in his final film role, Dracula vs. Frankenstein (1971), as a mad scientist; a role descended from the original Dr. Frankenstein takes to murdering young women for experimentation in hopes of reviving his ancestor's creation, with help from his mute assistant, played by Lon Chaney Jr., whose film appearance was also his last.
+Naish worked mostly in guest roles on television through the 1960s; his most recent motion picture credit was from 1964.
+In 1971, the 75-year-old actor was coaxed out of retirement by producer and horror-film enthusiast Samuel M. Sherman to star in a new big-screen thriller, Dracula vs. Frankenstein (1971).
+Naish played a descendant of the original Dr. Frankenstein, who takes to murdering young women for experimentation in hopes of reviving his ancestor's creation.
+His mute assistant was played by Lon Chaney Jr. Dracula vs. Frankenstein was the last film of both Naish and Chaney.